 Tandala Ridge, is an understated sort of a place, a small camp (just two bungalows) overlooking a waterhole on a game farm about an hour south-west of Okaukeujo.
 It is run by Tim and Laurel Osborne, two professional biologists who have retired here.
 Tim has discovered a new species of Rock Mouse and a Rock Agama on the property so of course both he and Laurel were clued up on where to see the mammals.
-Kudu and the first Warthogs of the trip were common, and Tim easily found some Damara (Kirk’s) Dik-Diks (which I’d missed in Etosha and seen only fleetingly at Erongo).
+Kudu and the first Warthogs of the trip were common, and Tim easily found some Damara Dik-Diks (which I’d seen only fleetingly at Erongo).

 Egyptian Slit Faced Bats (Nycteris thebaica) were around the camp at night using the netting in the porches as a feeding roost.

 There were Dormice living in the camp buildings.
 I saw the first on the fly screen of my door and it proceeded to crawl into bed with during the night, much to my kids’ delight.
 Tim had caught a few over the years.
 I think this must be a Stone Dormouse (Grqphiurus rupicola).
 The are also rather similar looking to Noack’s Dormouse (Graphiurus microtis) though from what I can tell this species is just out of range at Tandala.

 I set a few Sherman small mammal traps around the camp and caught a Namaqua Rock Mouse and Stone Dormouse, both in the woodpile.